micro-os-plus/utils-lists-xpack/website/pages/maintainer.md

 A recent [xpm](https://xpack.github.io/xpm/), which is a portable [Node.js](https://nodejs.org/) command line application.

+To run the native tests, a C++ development environment is required.
+On macOS install Command Line Tools, on Ubuntu `build-essential`.

 ## Code formatting

 Code formatting is done using `clang-format --style=file`, either manually